plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

 The code for the global navigation has moved to ``plone.app.layout.navigation.navtree.NavTreeProvider`` and the template ``plone.app.layout/plone/app/layout/viewlets/sections.pt`` has changed.
 Overrides of the previous navigation may no longer work and need to be updated.

-Developers who used addons or custom code for a dropdown-navigation should consider migrating to the new navigation since it is extremely fast, accessible and implemented almost entirely with css and html.
+Developers who used add-ons or custom code for a dropdown-navigation should consider migrating to the new navigation since it is extremely fast, accessible and implemented almost entirely with css and html.

 Merge Products.RedirectionTool into core